-Turn ON for the the newschool way that almost every app uses nowadays.
+Turn this ON for the newschool way that almost every app uses nowadays.
 The MEGA will save all unsaved changes to patches when it shuts down, and also it will save its system settings automatically.
 Turn this OFF, and you will be forced to save everything manually.